-- Welcomes the report of the Committee on Conferences for 2019;1 1. - Approves the draft calendar of conferences and meetings of the United Nations for 2020, as submitted by the Committee on Conferences, 4 taking into account the observations of the Committee and subject to the provisions of the present resolution; - Authorizes the Committee on Conferences to make any adjustments to the revised calendar of conferences and meetings of the United Nations for 2020 that may become necessary as a result of actions and decisions taken by the General Assembly at its seventy-fourth session; - Recalls paragraph 40 of its resolution 71/323 of 8 September 2017 and paragraph 40 of its resolution 72/313 of 17 September 2018 on the revitalization of the work of the General Assembly; - Notes with satisfaction that the Secretariat has taken into account the arrangements referred to in General Assembly resolutions on the pattern of conferences, including resolutions 53/208 A of 18 December 1998, 54/248 of 23 December 1999, 55/222 of 23 December 2000, 56/242 of 24 December 2001, 57/283 B of 15 April 2003, 58/250 of 23 December 2003, 59/265 of 23 December 2004, 60/236 A of 23 December 2005, 61/236 of 22 December 2006, 62/225 of 22 December 2007, 63/248 of 24 December 2008, 64/230 of 22 December 2009, 65/245 of 24 December 2010, 66/233 of 24 December 2011, 67/237 of 24 December 2012, 68/251 of 27 December 2013, 72/19 of 1 December 2017 and 73/270, concerning Orthodox Good Friday and the official holidays of Eid al-Fitr and Eid al-Adha, and requests all intergovernmental bodies to observe those decisions when planning their meetings; - Also notes with satisfaction that the Secretariat has taken into account the arrangements referred to in relevant resolutions of the General Assembly regarding the pattern of conferences, including resolution 69/250 of 29 December 2014, concerning Yom Kippur, the Day of Vesak, Diwali, Gurpurab, Orthodox Christmas and Nowruz, and requests all relevant intergovernmental bodies to continue to observe the applicable decisions when planning their meetings; - Requests the Secretary-General to continue to ensure that any modification to the calendar of conferences and meetings is implemented strictly in accordance with the mandate of the Committee on Conferences and other relevant resolutions of the General Assembly; - Invites Member States to include in new legislative mandates adequate information on the modalities for the organization of conferences or meetings; - Recalls rule 153 of its rules of procedure, and, for resolutions involving expenditure, requests the Secretary-General to include the modalities of conferences, taking into account the trends of similar meetings, with a view to mobilizing conference and documentation services in the most efficient and cost-effective manner possible; - 10.
-Reaffirms the need to address the issue of duplications and redundancies in conference servicing, and notes Economic and Social Council resolution 2018/30 of 24 July 2018;
+- 1. Welcomes the report of the Committee on Conferences for 2020; - 2.
+Approves the draft revised calendar of conferences and meetings of the United Nations for 2021, as submitted by the Committee on Conferences,4 taking into account the observations of the Committee and subject to the provisions of the present resolution: - 3.
+Authorizes the Committee on Conferences to make any adjustments to the revised calendar of conferences and meetings of the United Nations for 2021 that may become necessary as a result of actions and decisions taken by the General Assembly at its seventy-fifth session; - 4.
+Recalls paragraph 40 of its resolution 71/323 of 8 September 2017, paragraph 40 of its resolution 72/313 of 17 September 2018 and paragraph 15 of its resolution 73/341 of 12 September 2019 on the revitalization of the work of the General Assembly; - 5.
+Notes with satisfaction that the Secretariat has taken into account the arrangements referred to in General Assembly resolutions on the pattern of conferences, including resolutions 53/208 A of 18 December 1998, 54/248 of 23 December 1999, 55/222 of 23 December 2000, 56/242 of 24 December 2001, 57/283 B of 15 April 2003, 58/250 of 23 December 2003, 59/265 of 23 December 2004, 60/236 A of 23 December 2005, 61/236 of 22 December 2006, 62/225 of 22 December 2007, 63/248 of 24 December 2008, 64/230 of 22 December 2009, 65/245 of 24 December 2010, 66/233 of 24 December 2011, 67/237 of 24 December 2012, 68/251 of 27 December 2013, 72/19 of 1 December 2017, 73/270 of 22 December 2018 and 74/252, concerning Orthodox Good Friday and the official holidays of Eid al-Fitr and Eid al-Adha, and requests all intergovernmental bodies to observe those decisions when planning their meetings; - 6.
+Also notes with satisfaction that the Secretariat has taken into account the arrangements referred to in relevant resolutions of the General Assembly regarding the pattern of conferences, including resolution 69/250 of 29 December 2014, concerning Yom Kippur, the Day of Vesak, Diwali, Gurpurab, Orthodox Christmas and Nowruz, and requests all relevant intergovernmental bodies to continue to observe the applicable decisions when planning their meetings; - 7.
+Requests the Secretary-General to bring to the attention of the intergovernmental bodies recommendations on the dates when the bodies are requested to avoid holding meetings, in written form, and to report thereon to the General Assembly at its seventy-sixth session; - 8.
+Also requests the Secretary-General to continue to ensure that any modification to the calendar of conferences and meetings is implemented strictly in accordance with the mandate of the Committee on Conferences and other relevant resolutions of the General Assembly; - 9.
+Invites Member States to include in new legislative mandates adequate information on the modalities for the organization of conferences or meetings; - 10.
+Recalls rule 153 of its rules of procedure, and, for resolutions involving expenditure, requests the Secretary-General to include the modalities of conferences, taking into account the trends of similar meetings, with a view to mobilizing conference and documentation services in the most efficient and cost-effective manner possible;

-4 See Official Records of the General Assembly, Seventy-fourth Session, Supplement No. 32 (A/74/32), annex II.
+4 See Official Records of the General Assembly, Seventy-fifth Session, Supplement No. 32 (A/75/32), annex II.